cypher007/iConsult/README.md

-3. i4Policy Consultation Facebook Chat Bot
+3. iConsult Chat Bot

-The chat bot serves as an extension of the consultation tool built to increase accessibility of the tool, allow users to register using their Facebook messenger id and start their consultation via a conversation with the bot.
+The chat bot serves as an extension of the consultation tool built to increase accessibility of the tool--particularly in low-bandwidth contexts and where a critical number of internet users access the internet in limited, messenger-only contexts--allow users to register using their messenger id (in v2.1 this includes only Facebook) and start their consultation via a conversation with the bot.
 The bot collects ratings, reviews and comments from users.